|

 to confirm

-the defendant’s statements of the judge’s prejudicial character
+the defendant’s statements of the judge’s prejudicial

 testimony for Nathan